 - Thrombocytosis – increased number of platelets

-For several factors, the CBC results can be high or low.
+The Complete Blood Count results can be high or low for several factors.
 Below are some examples of irregular cancer-related CBC findings.

 Abnormal RBC counts

-A low RBC count may be due to:
+A low RBC count may be due to the following:

-- Anaemia due to prolonged bleeding or blood loss (haemorrhage), a diet lacking iron or certain vitamins, certain types of chemotherapy, blood disorders or chronic disease
+- Anaemia due to prolonged bleeding or blood loss (haemorrhage), a diet lacking iron or specific vitamins, certain types of chemotherapy, blood disorders or chronic disease

 - Hodgkin Lymphoma and other lymphomas